RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

       contentType: json
 ```

-You can disable SSL on the webhook request using the `insecureSsl` option but it is not advised.
+You can disable SSL on the webhook request using the `insecureSsl` option, but it is not advised.

 ```yaml
 steps: